CagySloth/Group159/README.md

 File input/output

-Text files will be used to store game status and player name.
+Text files will be used to store player's information, attributes and items, and also the card tiles.
 Game status will be updated after every move of the player.

 Program codes in multiple files